jemysh007/jemysh007/database/SQL.md

 ### Wildcards

+Wildcards are used in SQL to search for data within a table.

 - `*`: Select all columns
 - `%`: Wildcard for zero or more characters (in `LIKE` clause)
 - `_`: Wildcard for exactly one character (in `LIKE` clause)